 Chili’s used to offer a Black Bean & Veggie Fajita, but this has been removed from the menu.
 However, for a completely plant-based sizzling skillet, ask to modify the Chicken Fajitas, instead.
 You can swap the chicken for one of the chain’s vegan black bean patties, and don’t forget to take off the dairy-based sauces and cheese, too.

 5 Bowl Hacks

-You won’t find a menu subsection with this title, but if you look under the Chicken & Seafood section, you’ll find two Fresh Mex Bowls.
-These are layered with field greens, Mexican rice, pico de gallo, corn and black bean salsa, avocado, cilantro, and tortilla strips—all of which are vegan-friendly.
-Just request no meat, pesto, cheese, and ranch, and you’ve got yourself a flavorful beans-and-rice bowl.
-Add chopped mango for a fruity accent.
+You won’t find a menu subsection with this title, but if you look under the Chicken & Seafood section, you’ll find the Chipotle Bowl.
+It’s layered with field greens, Mexican rice, pico de gallo, corn salsa, avocado, cilantro, and tortilla strips—all of which are vegan-friendly.
+Just request no meat, pesto, cheese, or ranch, and you’ve got yourself a flavorful rice bowl.
+Add Mango Habanero Sauce for a fruity accent.

 Chili’s isn’t a steakhouse, but it does offer steakhouse-adjacent sides.
 Vegan options include steamed broccoli, plain corn on the cob, roasted asparagus, and fries.
 Ask for a side of the House BBQ Sauce (which is vegan) for dipping.
 On the Tex-Mex side, the corn and flour tortillas, Mexican rice, black beans, grilled avocado, guacamole, salsa, and pico de gallo are vegan as well.
 You could easily build your own tacos from that hearty spread.